Carrie Underwood Shares First Baby Bump Photo Since Announcing Her Second Pregnancy

-Carrie Underwood gave fans a look at her burgeoning baby bump for the first time since announcing she’s expecting her second child with husband Mike Fisher.
+Carrie Underwood gave fans a look at her burgeoning baby belly for the first time since announcing she’s expecting her second child with husband Mike Fisher.

 The 35-year-old singer shared the photo on Instagram Friday as she prepared to take to the Grand Ole Opry stage in Nashville, Tennessee.